copperdogma/ai-feed-consolidator9/docs/log.md

 # AI Feed Consolidator Project Log
 - new items go at the top

+## 20240310: Firebase Authentication Implementation (Story 001.1)
+- Implemented real Firebase Authentication with Google Sign-in:
+  - Created and configured a real Firebase project with proper credentials
+  - Simplified the authentication UI to use only Google Sign-in for better user experience
+  - Removed email/password authentication in favor of a more streamlined approach
+  - Fixed TRPC-related errors in the authentication code for improved reliability
+  - Enhanced the home page with a header that includes app name and logout button
+  - Added personalized welcome message displaying the user's name from Google profile
+  - Updated environment variables with real Firebase credentials
+  - Removed unused Firebase measurement ID since analytics is not being used
+  - Added proper error handling for authentication failures
+- Technical achievements:
+  - Successfully implemented and tested Google authentication flow
+  - Created a more streamlined and user-friendly authentication experience
+  - Fixed integration issues between Firebase and TRPC
+  - Ensured authentication state persists across page refreshes
+  - Implemented proper logout functionality on the home page
+  - Updated documentation to reflect the simplified authentication approach
+- Next steps:
+  - User profile management tasks moved to Story 002 (Local PostgreSQL and Schema Implementation)
+  - Story 001.1 marked as "Partially Complete" with core authentication implemented

 ## 20240309: Project Setup and Infrastructure (Story 001)
 - Completed the initial project setup and infrastructure:
   - Implemented Docker configuration with hot reloading for improved development experience